-Flagg's arrest made for sensational news stories.
-Daniel Morgan's involvement made it even juicier, as the idea of a former treasury secretary and bank president being hauled off to jail astounded the public.
-Further spicing the story, Flagg's young secretary had fled the country and was beng chased by government agents.
+Flagg’s arrest made for sensational news stories.
+Daniel Morgan’s involvement made it even juicier, as the idea of a former treasury secretary and bank president being hauled off to jail astounded the public.
+Further spicing the story, Flagg’s young secretary had fled the country, chased by government agents.
 Her departure was all a misunderstanding, Flagg insisted.
 He had sent word to her not to visit him in prison, he said.
-But while he meant to simply say, stay away, his message had been grossly mistranslated into: Run away and get out of the country.
+But while he meant to simply say, stay away, she had misunderstood his message to say: Run away and get out of the country.

 Not surprisingly, protestations aside, Flagg was convicted and sent to federal prison in Atlanta.

 Flagg argued that his prosecution was simply because of the enemies he had made in publishing the story of his Flagg Flats.
 He noted that no one had come forward to complain of losing money.